GabeScott/standard-works-vault/General Conference/2001 April - How Can I Become the Woman of Whom I Dream.md

 As a starter, there must be cleanliness, for immorality will blight your life and leave a scar that will never entirely leave you.
 There must be purpose.
 We are here to accomplish something, to bless society with our talents and our learning.
 There can be fun, yes.
 But there must be recognition of the fact that life is serious, that the risks are great, but that you can overcome them if you will discipline yourselves and seek the unfailing strength of the Lord.

 Let me first assure you that if you have made a mistake, if you have become involved in any immoral behavior, all is not lost.
 Memory of that mistake will likely linger, but the deed can be forgiven, and you can rise above the past to live a life fully acceptable unto the Lord where there has been repentance.
-He has promised that He will forgive your sins and remember them no more against you (see D&C 58:42).
+He has promised that He will forgive your sins and remember them no more against you (see [[D&C 58.42|D&C 58:42]]).

 He has set up the machinery with helpful parents and Church leaders to assist you in your difficulty.
 You can put behind you any evil with which you have been involved.
 You can go forward with a renewal of hope and acceptability to a far better way of life.

 But there will be scars that will remain.
 The best way, the only way for you, is to avoid any entrapment with evil.
-President George Albert Smith used to say, “Stay on the Lord’s side of the line” (Sharing the Gospel with Others, sel.
-Preston Nibley [1948], 42).
+President George Albert Smith used to say, “Stay on the Lord’s side of the line” (*Sharing the Gospel with Others,* sel.
+Preston Nibley \[1948\], 42).
 You have within you instincts, powerful and terribly persuasive, urging you at times to let go and experience a little fling.
 You must not do it.
 You cannot do it.
 You are daughters of God with tremendous potential.
 He has great expectations concerning you, as do others.
 You cannot let down for a minute.
 You cannot give in to an impulse.
 There must be discipline, strong and unbending.
 Flee from temptation, as Joseph fled from the wiles of Potiphar’s wife.

 There is nothing in all this world as magnificent as virtue.
 It glows without tarnish.
 It is precious and beautiful.
 It is above price.
 It cannot be bought or sold.
 It is the fruit of self-mastery.

 You young women spend a lot of time thinking of the boys.
 You can have a good time with them, but never overstep the line of virtue.
 Any young man who invites or encourages you or demands that you indulge in any kind of sexual behavior is unworthy of your company.
 Get him out of your life before both yours and his are blighted.
 If you can thus discipline yourselves, you will be grateful for as long as you live.
 Most of you will marry, and your marriage will be much the happier for your earlier restraint.
 You will be worthy to go to the house of the Lord.
 There is no adequate substitute for this marvelous blessing.
 The Lord has given a wonderful mandate.
-He has said, “Let virtue garnish thy thoughts unceasingly” (D&C 121:45).
+He has said, “Let virtue garnish thy thoughts unceasingly” ([[D&C 121.45|D&C 121:45]]).
 This becomes a commandment to be observed with diligence and discipline.
 And there is attached to it the promise of marvelous and wonderful blessings.
 He has said to those who live with virtue:

-“Then shall thy confidence wax strong in the presence of God. ...
+“Then shall thy confidence wax strong in the presence of God. …

-“The Holy Ghost”—of which we have spoken tonight—“shall be thy constant companion, and thy scepter an unchanging scepter of righteousness and truth; and thy dominion shall be an everlasting dominion, and without compulsory means it shall flow unto thee forever and ever” (D&C 121:45–46).
+“The Holy Ghost”—of which we have spoken tonight—“shall be thy constant companion, and thy scepter an unchanging scepter of righteousness and truth; and thy dominion shall be an everlasting dominion, and without compulsory means it shall flow unto thee forever and ever” ([[D&C 121.45|D&C 121:45–46]][[D&C 121.46|]]).

 Could there be a greater or more beautiful promise than this?